OK, Money Talks News readers: I’d like to have a heart-to-heart here.

 5. You have a character flaw

-Let’s get right down to it; you may be in debt and you may stay in debt because you are simply too lazy, too weak or too self-indulgent.
+Let’s get right down to it: You may be in debt and stay in debt because you are simply too lazy, weak or self-indulgent.

 Remember, I’ve been there.
 I’m not judging; I’m looking in the mirror.
 We want to think our debt is the result of forces outside ourselves — the hospital stay, the lousy economy, the housing market.
 However, at the end of the day, we need to take responsibility for our own actions.

-I am not talking about the people who are living in poverty, and I am not talking about those who experienced something catastrophic, such as a total disability, that pushed them over the edge.
+I am not talking about people living in poverty, and I am not talking about those who experienced something catastrophic, such as a total disability, that pushed them over the edge.

 But today, I have money in the bank and don’t freak out when the van makes a strange noise because I know I can pay for a repair.
 It’s a wonderful feeling.
 I love living this way, and I know you will too.

 What do you think?
 Am I wrong about why people stay in debt?
-Feel free to tell me in the comments below or on our Facebook page.
+Feel free to tell me in our Forums.
+It’s the place where you can speak your mind, explore topics in-depth, and post questions and get answers.